Marine biologist turned wildlife filmmaker with a deep interest in natural history documentation of all things terrestrial and marine

 I also run a seafood initiative called ‘Know Your Fish’ which is an ocean friendly initiative that helps seafood consumers choose their fish based on breeding cycles of fish.
 It introduced the first ever seafood calendar for the country and has been very well received.

-Snow leopard trust - 1 x 50" documentary on snow leopard conservation in the Himalayas (In production)
+1 x 15" doc on snow leopard conservation in the Himalayas

 Wild Edens South Asia - Off The Fence for National Geographic